GET /receipts (v2)¶

 If a

-link is present, more receipts can be loaded and added to the end of the infinite scroll view by making aGET
+nextlink is present, more receipts can be loaded and added to the end of the infinite scroll view by making aGETrequest using thenextlink.

 There are two options for refreshing the view with new receipts (i.e. those that have arrived after the initial request was made).
 A refresh would often, on a mobile device, be initiated using “pull to refresh”.